 Although automation systems require investment, the initial costs are bleak compared to the potential long-term savings generated by RPA.
 Property management and real estate involve high operational costs that can be significantly reduced thanks to time savings and a productivity boost.
 Note that the key to an RPA implementation that brings ROI is thorough planning and hiring the right people.

-Growing your real estate company means more properties, and more properties mean more micromanagement.
+Growing your real estate company means more properties and more micromanagement.
 So you’ll soon face a tough choice: hire more staff or hold back on the expansion.
 RPA offers a third way, allowing you to scale up your portfolio without scaling up your recruitment.

 Improve customer experience